scottsweb/notifyslack/readme.md

 ## Setup the App

-Browse to the directory in your terminal app and run: `npm install`.
+Download or checkout this repository to your local machine.
+Browse to the downloaded directory in your terminal app and run: `npm install` (you will need to have [node and npm](https://nodejs.org/download/) on your system).

 ## Register a WordPress.com App